Felix-Voyle/Tekker-Tracker-MS1/readme.md

 ### Further Testing
 - The website was tested on Google Chrome, Safari, Firefox and Microsoft Edge browsers.
 - The website was checked on a variety of devices from small phones to larger desktop screens.
-- I tested all navigation links and social links extensively to ensure they were working on each and every page.
+- All navigation links and social links were tested extensively to ensure they were working on each and every page, and went to the right place.
-- I asked family and friends to review the site and give feedback on their personal user experiences and highlight any issues they ran into.
+- Family and friends reviewed the site and give feedback on their personal user experiences and highlighted any issues they ran into.

 ## Deployment
 ### Github pages